AcidWeb/CurseBreaker/README.md

 ## USAGE
 Place **CurseBreaker** binary inside the directory containing `Wow.exe`, `WowClassic.exe` or `World of Warcraft.app`.\
-Read the instructions on the top of the screen.
+Read the instructions at the top of the screen.

-Already installed addons will not be recognized by **CurseBreaker** and they need to be reinstalled.\
+Already installed addons will not be recognized by **CurseBreaker**, and they need to be reinstalled.\
 This process can be partially automated by using the `import` command.

 _Retail_, _Cataclysm Classic_ and _Classic_ clients are supported.
 The client version is detected automatically.\